-The City has entered into an agreement with a company to lease four vehicles in the year ended June 30, 2019, which is being accounted for as a capital lease.
+June 30, 2019, which is being accounted for as a capital lease.
 The total cost of the vehicles was approximately \$150,000, with the City paying approximately \$23,000 up front and financing approximately \$127,000, with monthly payments of approximately \$2,500 for 60 months, which includes interest ranging from 5.43% to 6.25%.
 If the City is late making its required payments, the interest rate will be 18%.
+In the event the lease term for any vehicle ends prior to payments, the interest rate will be 18%.
 In the event the lease term for any vehicle ends prior to the last day of the scheduled term, the lessor will recalculate all fees due in accordance with the Rule of 78's.
 In additional to specified maintenance and insurance to be maintained on each vehicle through the lease term, the City will have to pay approximately \$3,000 per vehicle at the end of the lease term if they want to keep the vehicle.